-The European Heritage Awards / Europa Nostra Awards were launched by the European Commission in 2002 and have been run by Europa Nostra ever since.
-They celebrate and promote best practices related to heritage conservation, research, management, volunteering, education and communication.
-In this way, they contribute to a stronger public recognition of cultural heritage as a strategic resource for Europe’s society, economy and environment.
-The Awards are funded by the Creative Europe programme of the European Union.
+The European Heritage Awards / Europa Nostra Awards were launched by the European Commission in 2002 and have been run in partnership with Europa Nostra ever since.
+The Awards are supported by the Creative Europe programme of the European Union.

-Since 2002, independent expert juries have selected 533 award-winning projects from 34 countries.
+Since 2002, independent expert juries, with the help of expert assessors, have selected 533 award-winning projects from 34 countries.
 In line with the number of entries, Spain tops the list with 70 awards received.
 The United Kingdom is in second place (62 awards) and Italy comes third (47 awards).
-Regarding the categories, Conservation has the most winners (300) followed by Education, Training and Awareness-Raising (89), Dedicated Service to Heritage (78) and, lastly, Research (66).

 All the winners receive a certificate as well as a bronze wall plaque to be put up at the awarded building or heritage site.